chisness/chisness.github.io/_pages/poker.md

 3. Staying focused and picking up on small details

 ### Why stop playing poker?
 Poker boomed in the early 2000s and got gradually harder as bad players dropped out and good players improved.
 April 15, 2011 was online poker's "Black Friday", when the top poker sites accepting American players like PokerStars shut down.
 This led to a sharp increase in game difficulty as American pros moved abroad and recreational players stopped playing.

-After 2011, I felt like I had potentially better ways to spend my time, though miss the entrepreneurial and managing risk/time things a lot.
+After 2011, I felt like I had potentially better ways to spend my time, though miss the entrepreneurialism and managing risk/time things and maybe the overall self-driven "no one is going to tell you what to do" situation.

 ### What's the most exciting thing that happened during poker?
 In 2009, my first full year playing, I bet some friends that I could play 3 million hands of mid-stakes or higher on the year.
 In theory, that should only take about 2000 hours of playing, which is a pretty standard amount of working hours, though almost certainly fewer than 5-10 people in the world played that many hands in a year at mid-stakes.
 Poker hours are generally more intensive mentally and one also needs time to study and take some time off, etc. Also procrastination.
 I ended up with about 1 million hands by October 1 and another 1 million in October/November combined, which left nearly 1 million to play in December.
 Over 30k hands/day is absolutely not normal and I averaged 17 hours/day for that entire month to pull it off.
 I saw my life slowly disentegrate into only poker and sleep as the months went on and despite a pretty bad loss in the last week or so, ended up winning the bet on the last day.
 Prop bets like this are a great way to stay motivated and/or do crazy things.